Houston vs. Auburn: Odds, spread, over/under - NCAA Tournament Second Round

 Houston vs. Auburn: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 1 seed Houston Cougars (32-3) will take to the court against the No. 9 seed Auburn Tigers (21-12) on Saturday with a spot in the Sweet 16 of the NCAA Tournament on the line.
-This contest tips at 7:10 PM.
+The No. 1 seed Houston Cougars (32-3) and the No. 9 seed Auburn Tigers (21-12) will meet in the NCAA Tournament with a place in the Sweet 16 of the Midwest Region bracket up for grabs on Saturday at Legacy Arena at BJCC, starting at 7:10 PM.

-In this article, you can check out odds and spreads for the Houston vs. Auburn matchup across multiple sportsbooks.

 Houston vs. Auburn Game Info